Haselnussbomber/HaselTweaks/README.md

 ### Auto-open Recipe

-When a new daily/tribal quest objective requires you to craft an item and you have all materials for it in your inventory at that moment, this tweak will automatically open the recipe.
+If a new daily/tribal quest objective requires you to craft an item, and you have all the materials for it in your inventory at that moment, this tweak will automatically open the recipe, saving you a whopping 4-5 clicks.

 ### Character Class Switcher